Varun-Sangwan/bbq-splash-page/README.md

-# bbq-splash-page
+## BBQ Splash

-A responsive webpage showcasing below CSS fundamentals
+A responsive webpage showcasing below CSS properties and my love for food 😉

 - Controlling elements using `flex`
 - Making the page responsive using `@media` query